steveklabnik/blog/posts/2011-12-30-active-record-considered-harmful.markdown

 is that changing these things would require some really serious changes.
 It'd involve re-architecting large portions of things that people classically identify with Rails, and I'm not sure that Rails wants to or can do that.

+This post is light on examples.
+I want this to be the _starting point_ of a discussion, not the end of it.
+Expect more, in detail, from me in the future.
+What do you think?
+Are these problems pain points for you?
+Are they worth fixing?
+Are they actually problems?